South Australian Legal Practitioners' Conduct Rules

 Part A of these Rules constitutes the South Australian version of the Australian Solicitors Conduct Rules and apply to all South Australian legal practitioners to whom Part B does not apply.

 Part A retains (for convenience of cross-referencing with the LCA Commentary and interstate versions of the ASCR) the numbering contained in the ASCR with the exception of the addition of the SA-specific Rule 16A.
 The Australian Solicitors Conduct Rules with LCA Commentary can be accessed via the LCA website.
-An expended Commentary is currently being developed by the LCA for the recently revised version of the ASCR.
 Please note that the LCA Commentary is not intended to be the sole source of information about the rules in Part A of the South Australian Legal Practitioners’ Conduct Rules.
 Please contact the Ethics and Practice Unit of the Society for advice on the application of the Rules to the variety of contexts encountered in legal practice.

 Part B of these Rules constitutes conduct rules that apply only to all South Australian legal practitioners who either hold a Category BA practising certificate or have otherwise elected to practise exclusively as a barrister by qualifying for the barrister contribution under the South Australian Professional Indemnity Insurance Scheme.